thallisphp/angular-common/README.md

 angularjs-common-directives
 ===========================

-A collection of common directives.
+A collection of useful directives for angular js.